 But He changed the nature of the seventh day.
 The Law of Moses requires the seventh day simply as a day of rest, prohibiting all work; passively allowing rest to servants and animals.
 By allowing work on the Sabbath, on condition that that work is to supply in the needs of those in distress, Jesus put a very different perspective on seventh day, converting it to a day of activity.

-The religious leaders were seeking evidence against Jesus.
+The religious leaders were seeking for evidence against Jesus.

 One Sabbath He entered into a synagogue.
-Amongst the people in the synagogue there was this man with his withered hand.
+Among the people in the synagogue there was this man with his withered hand.
 The religious leaders were watching Jesus.
-They knew about His earlier Sabbath healings, and expected Him to also heal this man.
+They knew about His earlier Sabbath healing miracles, and expected Him to also in this case to heal on the Sabbath.
 But rather than be amazed by His miracles, they saw this as an opportunity to obtain evidence against Jesus:

 “They were watching Him to see if He would heal him on the Sabbath, so that they might accuse Him”.
 (Mark 3:1)

 They were intent on killing Him.
 They did not wait for Jesus to act, but initiated the confrontation by asking Jesus:

 “Is it lawful to heal on the Sabbath?”
 (Matthew 12:10 and Mark 3:1)